jeffreytse/jekyll-theme-yat/research.md

 GalaxyCassiopeia and GalaxyRefine and external programs for template detection and sequence alignment.

-<u>One of the merits of GalaxyTBM is that it automatically refines unreliable
+<ins>One of the merits of GalaxyTBM is that it automatically refines unreliable
-model regions in relatively short computation time.</u> Unreliable loops, termini, or side-chains are automatically detected and reconstructed by Galaxy modules.
+model regions in relatively short computation time.</ins> Unreliable loops, termini, or side-chains are automatically detected and reconstructed by Galaxy modules.
 The generated model structures are not only globally accurate but also locally realistic.
 We keep improving the components of GalaxyTBM, both in the